 Your mental health is just as serious as a physical health condition.
-It’s perfectly acceptable to call in sick for mental health reasons.
+It’s perfectly acceptable to call in sick for this reason.

 Whilst it can be a difficult conversation to have with your workplace, they should be supportive of your illness and do all they can to aid your recovery.
 Taking time off for mental health should not be seen in a negative light.

 See Also: Good Reasons to Call Out Sick – Mental health is one of many good reasons to need time off work.

 How to Call in Sick For Mental Health – What to Say

 If you need to call in sick for mental health reasons, it can be hard to know what to say or how to approach your manager.

 If you are suffering from stress or anxiety, it can feel overwhelming.
 However, do make sure you follow all your company policies for taking time off sick.